Dr Adam Shoesmith

 Dr Adam Shoesmith is a Post-doctoral Research Fellow in Public Health and Behavioural Science through the University of Newcastle.
 He is also affiliated with the National Centre of Implementation Science and Hunter New England Population Health.

-In 2024, Dr Shoesmith was awarded his PhD and was also awarded a Hunter Medical Research Institute (HMRI) Population Health Research Fellowship.
+Dr Shoesmith was awarded his PhD in 2024 and was also awarded a competitive Hunter Medical Research Institute (HMRI) Population Health Research Grant.
 Dr Shoesmith has worked in chronic disease prevention for 6 years and has led seminal research examining the sustainability of evidence-based chronic disease prevention initiatives in schools and early childcare settings.

 Dr Shoesmith has delivered physical activity programs to >250 primary schools across six local health districts in NSW.
 Through his PhD, Dr Shoesmith led a $2 million NHMRC funded trial, one of the first and largest studies globally to test the impact of an intervention to support the sustained delivery of a school physical activity program - 'Physically Active Children in Education (PACE)'.
 The findings of which have been used by NSW Health to design strategies to support the sustained delivery of preventive health programs.